abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 It’s not that difficult to be mindful when we are on our own in our *kuṭis*.
-But when we’re engaging with others, when there are duties that need to be done, or when something needs doing right away, it takes effort to stop ourselves from being swept up in agitation and effort to maintain a space of mindfulness and letting go.
+But when we’re engaging with others, when there are duties that need to be done, or when something needs doing right away, it takes effort to stop ourselves from being swept up in agitation, and effort to maintain a space of mindfulness and letting go.
 What we are letting go of is suffering.
 When we use mindfulness and relinquishment, there’s less suffering.
 With less mindfulness and less relinquishment, there is